Let’s Code: Test-Driven JavaScript

 If you’ve programmed in JavaScript, you know that it’s an… interesting… language.
 Don’t get me wrong: I love JavaScript.
 I love its first-class functions, the intensive VM competition among browser makers, and how it makes the web come alive.
 It definitely has its good parts.

 It also has some not-so-good parts.
-Whether it’s browser DOMs, automatic semicolon insertion, or an object model with a split personality, everyone’s had some part of JavaScript bite them in the ass at some point.
+Whether it’s browser DOMs, automatic semicolon insertion, or an object model with a split personality, everyone’s had some part of JavaScript bite them in the butt at some point.
 That’s why using test-driven development is so important.

 What is Test-Driven Development?